FahimeHajizadeh/Custom-Float-HLS/README.md

 ```sh
 $ ./run_batch.sh
 ```
+# How to Use

+This library project can be utilized at both a low and high level, depending on the requirements.
+The library can be imported into an HLS project for high-level use, or it can be exported as an RTL IP and instantiated into an RTL design.
+We created a script that exports an RTL IP from the source code, and synthesizes and implements it automatically.
+This approach can serve as inspiration for developing an FPGA-based project using the CuFP library.

 # How to cite this work
 This work has been submitted to Electronics journal.
 The preprint of the paper is available online at http://www.preprints.org with the following information: